iwdgo/testingfiles/README.md

 ## Working directory

-Reference files are expected in a working directory with default `output`.
+Reference files are expected to reside in a working directory with default `output`.
-Using a subdirectory avoids to have the data files mixed with source code.
+Using a subdirectory avoids having the data files mixed with source code.
 The directory is not created but its existence is checked.
 If the working directory is unavailable, tests will panic.
 In CI scripts, the working directory is created before running the tests.